-Among the nanoplanktonic eukaryotes, the green algal (Chlorophyta) group Prasinophyceae was particularly prominent from a biomass perspective in the first year of the study.
+Among the nanoplanktonic eukaryotes, the green algal (Chlorophyta) group Prasinophyceae was particularly prominent in the first year of the study.
 The importance of prasinophytes in coastal ecosystems has been reported in studies from around the world (Bird & Karl, 1991; Treusch et al., 2012; Santos et al., 2017).
 From a trophic dynamic perspective, prasinophytes are not only important primary producers, but many species are mixotrophic and are known to also feed on small-celled phytoplankton and bacterioplankton (McKie-Krisberg & Sanders, 2014).
-Previous evidence shows that small green algal cells (i.e. prasinophytes) can be dominant in low nutrient environments (Litchman et al., 2007).
+Previous evidence shows that small green algal cells (i.e. prasinophytes) can dominate low nutrient environments (Litchman et al., 2007).
 The below-average rainfall conditions associated with Year 1 of the study may have increased the potential for nutrient limitation by reducing the inputs of nutrients to the shelf from the land.
 The importance of this ability in the Canaveral shelf region is further indicated by the strong representation of mixotrophic dinoflagellates in the phytoplankton community in Year 1 of the study.

 REFERENCES